jimmy-zhening-luo/gptool/location.md

+Extract the address from the provided text, and format the address onto a single line (no line breaks).

+- Remove any place name (e.g. Bob's Burgers)
+- Remove any subdivision (e.g., Suite 105)
-Extract the address from the provided text, and format the address on one line, removing any place name (e.g. Bob's Burgers), subdivision (e.g., Suite 105), and country if it is the United States (United States of America, USA, etc.).
+- If the address includes the country, and the country is the United States, remove the country name (including any variations, e.g. United States of America, USA, etc.)
+- Fix any casing and punctuation so that the address is properly title-cased

-It does not matter whether the address is of a location that actually exists.
+Ignore whether the address is for a location that actually exists.